Alice Drakoules: Vegetarian advocacy

-Report of Drakoules's paper on vegetarianism at the Paris Women's Congress, The Women's Penny Paper, 10 August 1889.

-According to Hilda Kean, Drakoules was a lifelong vegetarian, though James Gregory notes that she first began to explore vegetarian ideas around 1884 and joined the Vegetarian Society as an associate member in 1886.
+According to Hilda Kean, Drakoules was a lifelong vegetarian, though James Gregory states that she first began to examine vegetarian ideas around 1884 and joined the Vegetarian Society as an associate member in 1886.

-In 1888, James Burns, a spiritualist and social reformer, launched his "Threefold Food" programme linking diet reform with spiritual and moral improvement.
-Soon afterwards he announced the Progressive Food and Cooking Society, which he credited as being inspired in part by Drakoules.
+In 1888, James Burns, a spiritualist and social reformer, launched his "Threefold Food" programme, linking diet reform with spiritual and moral improvement.
+Soon afterwards, he announced the Progressive Food and Cooking Society, which he credited as being inspired in part by Drakoules.

-Her contribution to the Society took the form of sending placards on the concept of "Kindness to Animals", alongside contributions from spiritualists and fellow vegetarians such as Frances L. Boult and the Quaker Ellen Impey.
-She also inspired Burns's East End Food Depot, and the following year influenced his "Pure Food" campaign.
+Drakoules sent placards on "Kindness to Animals" to the society, alongside contributions from spiritualists and vegetarians including Frances L. Boult and the Quaker Ellen Impey.
+Burns later credited her with inspiring his East End Food Depot and influencing his "Pure Food" campaign.

-In 1889, Drakoules supported the The Vegetarian's Special Mission Fund, and that year The Women's Penny Paper reported on her paper on vegetarianism delivered at the Paris Women's Congress.
+In 1889, Drakoules supported The Vegetarian's Special Mission Fund, and The Women's Penny Paper reported on her paper on vegetarianism at the Paris Women's Congress.
 The same year, she contributed an article titled "Vegetarian Dinner in High Life", describing a meatless menu at a fashionable party.

-She later hosted a meeting of the Vegetarian Rambling Society in 1891 and published "The Ethics of Diet" in The Vegetarian in 1892.
-That same year the London Vegetarian Society published Humanity and Vegetarianism, a paper she read before the Vegetarian Federal Union (VFU) on 26 May 1892.
-In the paper she drew a parallel between women and animals as victims of male cruelty.
-She also notes that women's participation in the food reform movement was limited, describing "so few modern feminine advocates of the humaner diet".
-In 1897 she again addressed the VFU, and her lecture was published as Humanity and Food Reform in 1902.
+She hosted a meeting of the Vegetarian Rambling Society in 1891 and published "The Ethics of Diet" in The Vegetarian in 1892.
+That year the London Vegetarian Society published Humanity and Vegetarianism, a paper she read before the Vegetarian Federal Union (VFU) on 26 May 1892.
+In the paper, she compared the treatment of women and animals as victims of male cruelty.
+She also wrote that women's participation in the food reform movement was limited, referring to "so few modern feminine advocates of the humaner diet".
+In 1897, she again addressed the VFU, and her lecture was published as Humanity and Food Reform in 1902.